Amalou99/data-ing-journey/Apache_Spark/Documentation.md

 Spark is not a full replacement for Hadoop, but rather a modern processing engine that can integrate with Hadoop.Hadoop is still useful for storage (via HDFS) and resource management (via YARN).Spark replaces MapReduce, but does not replace the entire Hadoop ecosystem

+Spark does **not require Hadoop**, but can integrate with it:

+- **HDFS**: Spark can read/write data stored in Hadoop Distributed File System
+- **YARN**: Spark can run on Hadoop YARN to manage cluster resources
+- Spark often **replaces Hadoop MapReduce** as a faster, in-memory processing alternative

 ## Spark Architecture

 ![Alt text](./spark_architecture.jpg "Spark Architecure")